 4slicesbreadpreferably brioche - check post for tips

-2tspoilI use avocado oil - 1 tsp per two slices of bread
+2teaspoonoilI use avocado oil - 1 teaspoon per two slices of bread

 2cupsfrozen mixed berries

 Heat a skillet over low heat, add berries, sugar, and slowly crush the berries until it forms a thick sauce-like consistency

 Adjust thickness to your taste, turn the stove off, and let it thicken as you make the French toast!

 Whisk the eggs, cinnamon, vanilla, nutmeg, and milk in a bowl